Ghana, Kenya lead Africa’s economic renaissance | Ghana News Agency

 By Stephen Asante

-Accra, April 03, GNA – Two of Africa’s emerging economies – Ghana and Kenya – have taken giant steps to consolidate trade relations as they seek to lead Africa’s economic renaissance.
+Accra, April 03, GNA – Two of Africa’s developing countries, Ghana and Kenya, have taken significant moves to strengthen bilateral trade ties as they seek to lead the continent’s economic growth.

-The bilateral trade cooperation, initiated at the instance of Ghana’s President Nana Addo Dankwa Akufo-Addo, is being worked out within the purview and objectives of the African Continental Free Trade Area (AfCFTA) Agreement.
+The bilateral trade cooperation, begun by Ghana’s President Nana Addo Dankwa Akufo-Addo, is being carried out in accordance with the terms and objectives of the African Continental Free Trade Area (AfCFTA) Agreement.

 “What is being done in this room today is critical for our continent and the future prosperity of our people,” the President said, as he was joined by visiting Kenyan President William Ruto to witness the signing of multiple pacts between the two countries, at a ceremony in Accra.

-The Memoranda of Understanding were initialed by the Ghana Investment Promotion Centre and the Kenyan Investment Authority, the Association of Ghana Industries and the Kenya Association of Manufacturers.
+The Memoranda of Understanding were initialed by the Ghana Investment Promotion Centre and the Kenyan Investment Authority, Association of Ghana Industries and Kenya Association of Manufacturers.

 The rest are the Ghana National Chamber of Commerce and Industry and Kenya National Chamber of Commerce and Industry, as well as the Ghana Institute of Management and Public Administration.

-“Your ability to seize the opportunities that will determine whether or not we go forward, and that will determine whether or not the eradication of poverty in our generation is made possible in Africa,” he emphasised.
+“Your ability to cease the opportunities, that will determine whether or not we go forward, and that will determine whether or not the eradication of poverty in our generation is made possible in Africa,” he emphasised.

 The President assured that the leadership of the continent was focused on providing the requisite space and framework for African businesses to thrive.